Pre-doctoral Research Bursary

 Please contact Dr Marjolein (Lein) Schaap, Research Programme Manager, if you would like to hear more about the support we offer e.g. CRUK Fellow meetings, activities and training, and to share any potential challenges you might face: email@example.com

-Please refer to the 'How to apply to this scheme tab' for further details and dates for the Spring 2022 funding round.
+Please refer to the 'How to apply to this scheme tab' for further details and dates for the current funding round.

 We offer a range of fellowships, bursaries and other support to help outstanding scientists and clinicians develop their independent research careers.